AnicetNgrt/AnicetNgrt/README.md

 # About me

 Currently focused on:
+- [ariana.dev](https://ariana.dev) A time travel debugger for JS/TS/Python

+Recently still was focused on:
 - [dedale.dev](https://dedale.dev) Commercial dev tool to help devs understand code

-Recently still was focused on:
 - Detecting black holes and binary stars amongst billions of solar systems for the European Space Agency
 - GenAI x industrial design
 - AI ethics at UPC